-Having worked in fast food for a few years in my teens, I must have built several thousand cheeseburgers.
-I speak from authority on this matter.
+I must have built several thousand cheeseburgers in my days as a burger flipper.
+So I speak from authority on this matter.
 With that, I present the Great Cheeseburger Emoji Challenge!

-Before I weigh in on the Apple/Google cheeseburger emoji, we first need to understand the dynamics of each ingredient that goes into making a cheeseburger.
+Before I weigh in on the Apple/Google cheeseburger emoji battle that is raging, we first need to understand the dynamics of what goes into the making of a cheeseburger.

 The core elements include:

-I place the ingredients into two buckets, wet and dry.
+Now let’s place the ingredients into two buckets – wet and dry.

-In the wet bucket goes the lettuce and the tomato.
+In the “wet” bucket we place the lettuce and the tomato.

-Into the dry bucket I place the bun, the beef patty, and the cheese.
+Into the “dry” bucket we place the bun, the beef patty, and the cheese.

 Now, we need to be mindful as we prepare a cheeseburger, there are two parts that are brought together to create the whole burger.